KGBis/remotecontrol-tray/readme.md

 Copy/paste this script as `PROJECT_HOME/.git/hooks/pre-commit` to get automated version change when commiting changes if you want to keep the project's versioning pattern.

+On Linux/MAC systems, do not forget to set this file executable with `chmod 775 pre-commit `

 ```bash
 #!/bin/bash